 I’m not using medical language for this article by the way, the medical terminology for what I’m talking about is called Primary Herpes Simplex Virus 1, or I like to say, first outbreak of cold sores.
 Here are a few ways to help soothe your child:

-- Visit a doctor if your child is in pain and normal remedies (pain reducing medication) is not work.
+- Visit a doctor if your child is in pain and normal remedies (pain reducing medication) is not working.
 There is a Magic Mouthwash that doctor’s can prescribe in some cases.

 - Cold popsicles

 - Cereal bars and other soft, chewy foods

 - Tylenol or Ibuprofen (if over the age of six months)

 - Patience, lots and lots of patience.
 Our doctor told me that he thinks the first cold sore outbreak is more painful than HFMD.
 I haven’t experienced either, so I have no clue, I can tell you though that those first few days with Brennan were horrendous simply because he could tell us how he felt and we had no clue what we were dealing with.

 - Lysine – Lysine is a kind of protein that is found in most red meats but you can purchase powdered supplements like this one.
 We used to put it in Brennan’s milk on a daily basis for about ten to twelve months, I don’t remember how long.
 It dramatically decreased recurring instances that was dramatic for him because he was breaking out with a cold sore every month for a while before we started the supplements.

 - Melrose Essential Oil – I swear by this stuff now as does Ben, who also gets the occasional cold sore.
 I purchase my oil from Young Living and I simply use a Q-tip to apply it.
 The sore is typically cleared up within two or three days.
 I would not recommend putting it on any child who is under one year old and I do dilute it with fractionated coconut oil.